I'm trying out the AT&T Labs Text-to-Speech demo that came to my attention on Twitter. I encourage you to do the same!

 - Emoticons were familiar.
 For the smiley, both the two-character version and the three-character version were recognized.
 Colon plus close parentheses and colon, hyphen, plus close parentheses give you "smile".
 The emoticon colon plus open parentheses gives you "frowning".
 That is anatomically correct, so to speak, but I always read that as sad.
 That was a surprise.
 Maybe I am just not that fluent in emoticons!
 (By the way, I spelled out the emoticons because no matter which html tags I used, WordPress insisted on converting my characters to visual emoticons!)

-Maybe your next step is trying out tools such as Fire Vox for your Firefox browser or the Opera browser voice options.
-(For Opera Voice on the Windows platform, read the instructions on the Opera site; for the Mac platform, use the built-in VoiceOver (find it through the Opera browser or Mac online help.))
+Maybe your next step is trying out tools such as Fire Vox for your Firefox browser or the Mac platform's built-in VoiceOver – find it through the Mac online help.